 Here’s what you should know about air handlers: if you’re in the market for a conventional furnace or air conditioner, you’ll probably never need to know what an air handler is because it’s feasible that you won’t need one.
 However, if you’re searching for an electric heat pump, it’s helpful to know that an air handler will likely be a part of your home’s HVAC system.

 Air Handler vs. Furnace

 Air conditioners contain the condenser and are usually placed outside the home.
 One of the most common confusions with air conditioners is that they cool the existing air in your home.
-Air conditioners actually pull out heat from inside your home through a number of components in your system and expel it outside.
+Air conditioners actually pull out heat from inside your home through a variety of parts in your system and expel it outside.
 The removal of heat is what makes the air feel cool, not the addition of cold air.

 The warm air inside your home is pulled into the system through return ducts and then pass over a refrigerant coil.
 As the warm air is blown across the cooled coil, heat is removed.
 Refrigerant lines then carry the heat outside.
 Now you’re left with cool, comfortable indoor air that you can enjoy on the hottest of days.
 And that’s pretty much it.
-Sure, the equipment is more complex than that, but the process itself is easy to break down and understand.
+Sure, the equipment is more intricate than that, but the process itself is easy to break down and understand.

-Understanding all of your home’s heating and cooling parts for the West Palm Beach climate is probably a little impractical, but there are a couple things that can be helpful to you as a homeowner.
+Understanding all of your home’s heating and cooling components for the West Palm Beach climate is probably a little unrealistic, but there are a couple things that can be helpful to you as a homeowner.
 If you’d like more information about your current system and whether an air handler or air conditioner is right for your home, give the pros at Service Experts a call at 561-629-1826 or set up a free appointment online today.